 - Video recording of you teaching a didactic portion of the MBCT program (e.g. Session 6: Thoughts Are Not Facts).

 Upon completing these requirements, please submit a formal letter of application for Teacher Certification to the UCSD Teacher Qualification and Certification Committee.
 Your letter must include documentation of all of the above requirements, plus the mentor’s name and dates of mentorship, location and number of participants in the MBCT course(s) taught.
-You should also include your participant handouts and recordings, and either the videos you recorded for mentorship or new recordings of the same course elements.
+You should also submit following materials to your mentor: your participant handouts and recordings, and either the videos you recorded for mentorship or new recordings of the same course elements.
 In addition please submit letters of recommendation from two professionals in your field.
 Please also document your personal mindfulness meditation practice and attendance at silent teacher-led retreats, naming the teacher(s) and location.
 Please include an application fee for $1000.

 Your request will be reviewed by the Committee and upon approval, you will be issued with a letter confirming you have satisfied all the necessary requirements for MBCT Teacher Certification status and will be issued with a Teaching Certificate.
-You can then be listed in the directory of “certified” MBCT teachers on the UCSD website.

 What You Can Say When You Have Achieved Certified Status: Upon receipt of your formal Teacher Certification, you may market and represent yourself as a “Certified Teacher of MBCT” as defined by the UCSD Mindfulness-Based Professional Training Institute.